Machine Learning Simulates Agent-Based Model Towards Policy: Results and Discussion

 There are some special cases.
 Given the design and conception of the optimal and their comparative nature across MRs, two cases are extreme.
-Brasília -- the federal capital and host to a number of well-paid civil servants -- has the highest structural inequality of all MRs. Hence, Brasília does not have any classification as optimal, although it accounts for 2.19\% of the 1,000,000 surrogate runs (see table \ref{tab:S-O-N_acps}).
-In the manual ABM run, in which Brasília accounts for 48.67\% of the runs, it does reach an optimal case in 1.06\% of the time.
+Brasília--the federal capital and host to a number of well-paid civil servants--has the highest structural inequality (Gini coefficient)--of all MRs. Hence, Brasília does not have any classification as optimal in the surrogate, although it accounts for 2.19\% of the 1,000,000 runs (see table \ref{tab:S-O-N_acps}).
+In the ABM runs, which Brasília accounts for 48.67\% of the total, it does reach an optimal case in 1.06\% of the time.
 Our interpretation is not that policymakers should refrain from applying policy in Brasília.
-Quite on the contrary, applying the policies it would have seem to be not sufficient, given the structural \textit{status quo}.
+Quite on the contrary, applying the policies it would have seem to be not sufficient, given the structural \textit{status quo} relative to all other MRs.

-Conversely, Belo Horizonte seems to benefit from a relatively large population which is not so unequal as Brasília, thus it reaches the optimal cases in all of the no-policy, Rent vouchers and Monetary aid surrogate runs.
-Specifically for the case of Belo Horizonte, the Purchase policy is especially harmful, reducing the optimal in 90.6 percentage points.
+Conversely, Belo Horizonte seems to benefit from a relatively large GDP, without a largely unequal population (Gini coefficient), thus it reaches the optimal cases in all of the no-policy, Rent vouchers and Monetary aid surrogate runs.
+Specifically for the case of Belo Horizonte, the Property acquisition policy is especially harmful, reducing the optimal in 90.6 percentage points.

 Curitiba, Belém and Campinas are MRs located close to the optimal in such a way that Rent vouchers and Monetary aid would make a huge positive difference within the national comparison.
 Curitiba would gain nearly 80 percentage points with Monetary aid policy and 71.6 with Rent vouchers.
 Belém would improve 61.7 with Monetary aid and Campinas would gain more than 95.7 points also with the Monetary aid policy(see table \ref{tab:mean_acp}).